Peptides for Anti Aging: What Adults Over 40 Should Know

 Peptides FAQ

-Peptides are short chains of amino acids, which are chemicals found naturally in the body, in foods, and in nature.
-They act as signaling molecules that help cells and hormone receptors communicate, influencing things like inflammation, metabolism, tissue repair, immune function, and weight.
-The familiar GLP-1 weight loss medications are themselves peptides.
+Peptides are short chains of amino acids, chemicals found naturally in the body and in food.
+They act as signaling molecules that communicate instructions between cells and hormone receptors.
+Peptides can influence inflammation, metabolism, tissue repair, immune system function, and weight loss.

 Related Service